rizama/Compare-Classification-SVM-Tree-Perceptron/README.md

 # Compare-Classification
 Comparing classifications using datasets is little learned, Perceptron, Three, SVM methods

-1. Install Dependencies :
+# Dependencies
-Scikit-learn
+* Scikit-learn
-Numpy
+* Numpy

-2. Import Dependencies :
-from sklearn import tree
-from sklearn import svm
-from sklearn.neural_network import MLPClassifier import numpy as np from sklearn.metrics import accuracy_score
+# Usage

-3. RUN PROGRAM IN JUPYTER NOTEBOOK
+RUN PROGRAM IN JUPYTER NOTEBOOK
+OR
+To run the demo code, after installing the dependencies, just run the following in terminal ``python name_of_file.py``

+# Credits
+@Sirajology